brandonminch/grunt-prettysass/README.md

 # grunt-prettysass

-> Prettify your SASS source files.
+> Prettify and alphabetize your SASS source files.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`